ExistensialReset/flowmosr/principles/FLOW_GOVERNANCE_PRINCIPLES.md

 ### 2. Founder Irrelevance (The Ultimate Test)

+Success is defined by the Node functioning without her presence through protocol and documentation.

 **A system that needs its founder to survive has already failed.**

 **Flow is designed to make Elinor irrelevant.**